mevdschee/php-crud-api/README.md

 $api->executeCommand();
 ```

-For the alternative MsSQL_CRUD_API class the following mapping applies:

- - username = UID
- - password = PWD
- - database = Database
- - hostname = Server
- - port = (Server),port
- - socket = (not supported)
- - charset = CharacterSet
+NB: The "MsSQL_CRUD_API" class does not support the "socket" option.
 The other variables are not MySQL, PgSQL or MsSQL specific.

 ## Usage